Here's Exactly What's at Risk in Your Relationship as Roe v. Wade Is Overturned

 • She proudly serves on the Advisory Council of VOW For Girls, focusing on ending the injustice of child marriage around the world.

 For half a century, Roe v.
 Wade granted women the constitutional right to terminate a pregnancy before fetal viability (usually around 23-24 weeks), meaning states couldn't pass laws banning abortion before that stage in the pregnancy.
-In 2022, however, that very right is at stake with broader implications for couples.
-In fact, the financial, relationship and mental well-being of partners will likely be called into question as the ruling was overturned in June 2022.
-Prior to the opinion, we connected with family law experts to weigh in while exploring the correlation between abortion denials and the unequivocal impact on women.
+In June 2022, however, that very right was revoked for some, resulting in broader implications for those couples.
+In fact, the financial, relationship and mental well-being of some partners were likely called into question after the Roe v.
+Wade ruling was overturned.

 "The success or failure of any relationship oftentimes depends on the balance of power and the extent to which the dominant partner chooses to exercise his or her power.
 Historically, power has derived from wealth, race, gender, social status, education and intellect, and the extent to which either partner has been led to believe that he or she is superior to others, or worthy of respect, because of any or all of the [aforementioned factors]," said Caroline Krauss, founding partner of Krauss Shaknes Tallentire & Messeri LLP.
 "If we're coming from a perspective that an equal or equitable balance of power creates and fosters a healthy relationship, then denying women meaningful access to safe and affordable abortions and reproductive care will necessarily and adversely impact relationship wellness."